Nivalyx/osu-wiki/wiki/Medals/en.md

 *See also: [Game modifier](/wiki/Game_modifier)*

-The **Mod Introduction medals** are medals that are being awarded upon clearing any [Qualified](/wiki/Beatmap/Category#qualified), [Ranked](/wiki/Beatmap/Category#ranked), or [Approved](/wiki/Beatmap/Category#approved) beatmap with the corresponding game modifier.
+The **Mod Introduction medals** are medals that are being awarded by clearing any [Qualified](/wiki/Beatmap/Category#qualified), [Ranked](/wiki/Beatmap/Category#ranked), or [Approved](/wiki/Beatmap/Category#approved) beatmap with the corresponding game modifier.
 These medals are meant to encourage newer players to try out each mod and explore what the game has to offer.
 Do note that however if the player plays with multiple game modifiers at a time, the player is **not** eligible to earn *any* of the game modifier medals for that play.

 All Mod Introduction medals are eligible to be unlocked in any [game mode](/wiki/Game_mode) unless otherwise specified.